 - A. How does the project meet the CPC's Evaluation Criteria for Community Housing Projects?
-Please describe how the project meets the category specific primary criteria and any secondary criteria for Community Housing. - B. How does the property contribute to the goal of 10% affordability as defined by M.G.
-L. Chapter 40B?
-What are the total number of units proposed?
-How many will meet the State definition of "affordable"?
+Please describe how the project meets the category specific primary criteria and any secondary criteria for Community Housing. - B. What are the total number of units proposed?
+Of the total, will 10% of the housing units or more be affordable to households who earn below 60 percent of the area median income?
 What will be the long term affordability?
-Note: Property owner must enter into an affordable housing restriction for a minimum of 30 years (if CPA funds are used for acquisition, a permanent restriction).
-Restrictions shall be for those persons and families whose annual income is less than 80 per cent of the area-wide median income.
-The area-wide median income shall be the area-wide median income as determined by the United States Department of Housing and Urban Development - C. If the project incorporates sustainable design features, explain how they will reduce impacts on the environment including, but not limited to, reducing energy consumption, enhancing energy and water conservation, and the use of recyclable materials. - D. Explain how the project incorporates universal design, if applicable.
+Note: Property owner must enter into an affordable housing restriction for a minimum of 99 years (if CPA funds are used for acquisition, a permanent restriction).
+The area-wide median income shall be the area-wide median income as determined by the United States Department of Housing and Urban Development. - C. If the project incorporates sustainable design features, explain how they will reduce impacts on the environment including, but not limited to, reducing energy consumption, enhancing energy and water conservation, and the use of recyclable materials. - D. Explain how the project incorporates universal design, if applicable.